 In addition, Arizona also allows some persons with other chronic and debilitating conditions to use medical marijuana:

 - Cachexia or Wasting Syndrome – such as the unintended and untreatable loss of more than 10% of body weight in the past 6 months

-- Severe Nausea – such as from chemotherapeutic drugs
+- Severe Nausea – such as from chemotherapeutic medications

-- Muscle spasms – such as from MS
+- Muscle spasms – such as from Multiple Sclerosis

 - Seizures – such as from Epilepsy

 - Severe and Chronic Pain – to us, this means a pain level which is at least “7” on a 10-point scale, which has persisted for at least three months.

 There are two fees for Medical Marijuana:

 – The fee for the State of Arizona

 - The State fee is $150.00 per year and must be paid on a debit or credit card.